AnyChart/docs.anychart.com/Maps/Quick_Start.md

 ## Getting started with Maps
 ###1.
 Include AnyMap into Your Web Page
 Reference the JavaScript file in the <head> section of your web page.
-You can use the link as shown below or download anychart-bundle.min.js from the [download page](../Quick_Start/Downloading_AnyChart) and then put it into any folder of your site (you’ll have to use your own link in this case).
+You can use the link as shown below or download anychart-bundle.min.js from the [AnyChart download page](../Quick_Start/Downloading_AnyChart) and then put it into any folder of your site (you’ll have to use your own link in this case).

 ```
 <head>